-If you test your water for hardness and have a hard water treatment system that does not remove the hardness minerals from the water you may be asking yourself “Why Does Soft Water Test Hard?”
+If you test for water hardness and have a hard water treatment system that does not remove the hardness minerals from the water you may be asking yourself "Why Does Soft Water Test Hard?"

 A discussion to answer this question can not be had without reference to the WQA (Water Quality Association) as the WQA is the defacto water treatment industry association and education leader.
 We will look at how the WQA defines hard water on it's web site.
 We will also look at the AWWA (American Water Works Association) definition of a softener.